Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Introduction

 The standard cosmological probe for galaxy clustering is the galaxy \gls{2pcf}, or its Fourier transform, the galaxy power spectrum.
 Both statistics quantify the excess probability of finding galaxy pairs at a given separation with respect to the case of a purely random (Poissonian) distribution.
 These observables have been extensively used by recent experiments to place constraints on the cosmological parameters, either focusing on specific features such as \gls{bao} and \gls{rsd} in the so-called template-fitting approach \citep{Peacock2001, Tegmark2006, Guzzo2008, Blake2011, Reid2012, Beutler2012, Contreras2013, Howlett2015, Beutler2016, Okumura2016, Alam2017, Pezzotta2017, GilMarin2018, Hou2018, Wang2018, Zhao2018}, or in full-shape analyses \citep{Sanchez2014, Sanchez2016, Grieb2017, IvanovEtal2020, Troster2020, DAmicoEtal2020, Semenaite2022, Chen2022, Philcox2022, Carrilho2023, Semenaite2023, Moretti2023}.

-For both kinds of approaches, the inference of cosmological information is made intrinsically more difficult by the presence of three separate effects that build on top of linear theory predictions.
-These are the nonlinear gravitational evolution of the dark matter density field \citep{Bernardeau2002, BaumannEtal2012, Carrasco2012}, the relationship between the galaxy $\deltag$ and the matter $\delta$ density fields, known as \textit{galaxy bias} (\citealp{kaiser:1984, bbks}; see \citealp{Desjacques2018} for a recent review), and finally the apparently anisotropic pattern in the distribution of galaxies due to the effect of their peculiar velocities on the observed redshift \citep[\gls{rsd},][]{Kaiser1987, hamilton:1992, fisher:1995, Scoccimarro1999, Scoccimarro2004b, Taruya2010, Senatore2014, Perko2016}.
-Each of these effects needs to be carefully modelled in order to infer accurate cosmological constraints from the full-shape of the galaxy power spectrum/\gls{2pcf}.
-This goal can be achieved in different ways: using numerical methods, such as \nbody simulations \citep[\eg][]{Kuhlen2012, Schneider2016, Springel2021}, adopting analytical approaches based on a perturbative solution of the equations governing the evolution of the matter and galaxy density fields \citep[\eg][]{FryGaz1993, Bernardeau2002, McDonald2009, Carrasco2012, Assassi2014, Senatore2015, Desjacques2018}, or resorting to hybrid methods that combine the previous two methodologies \citep[\eg][]{Knabenhans_2021, Angulo2021, ZennaroEtal2021, Pellejero-IbanezEtal2022}.
+For both kinds of approaches, the inference of cosmological information is made intrinsically more difficult by the presence of three separate effects that build on linear theory predictions.
+These are the non-linear gravitational evolution of the dark matter density field \citep{Bernardeau2002, BaumannEtal2012, Carrasco2012}, the relationship between the galaxy $\deltag$ and the matter $\delta$ density fields, known as thr `galaxy bias' (\citealp{kaiser:1984, bbks}; see \citealp{Desjacques2018} for a recent review), and finally the apparently anisotropic pattern in the distribution of galaxies due to the effect of their peculiar velocities on the observed redshift \citep[\gls{rsd},][]{Kaiser1987, hamilton:1992, fisher:1995, Scoccimarro1999, Scoccimarro2004b, Taruya2010, Senatore2014, Perko2016}.
+Each of these effects needs to be carefully modelled in order to infer accurate cosmological constraints from the full shape of the galaxy power spectrum/\gls{2pcf}.
+This goal can be achieved in different ways: using numerical methods, such as \nbody simulations \citep[\eg][]{Kuhlen2012, Schneider2016, Springel2021}, adopting analytical approaches based on a perturbative solution to the equations governing the evolution of the matter and galaxy density fields \citep[\eg][]{FryGaz1993, Bernardeau2002, McDonald2009, Carrasco2012, Assassi2014, Senatore2015, Desjacques2018}, or resorting to hybrid methods that combine the previous two methodologies \citep[\eg][]{Knabenhans_2021, Angulo2021, ZennaroEtal2021, Pellejero-IbanezEtal2022}.